Ménière's Disease (Endolymphatic Hydrops)

 Vestibular suppressants/ Sedatives

-Relaxants such as Ativan, Valium, or Klonopin improve the symptoms of an acute attack by three mechanisms.
-(1) They suppress the balance disturbance of the inner ear by reducing the abnormal signals sent to the brain, (2) they induce sleep, and (3) they reduce the anxiety caused by an attack.
+Relaxants such as Ativan (lorazepam), Valium (diazepam), or Klonopin (clonazepam) improve the symptoms of an acute attack by three mechanisms: (1) They suppress the balance disturbance of the inner ear by reducing the abnormal signals sent to the brain, (2) they induce sleep, and (3) they reduce the anxiety caused by an attack.
 They do not act to prevent the fluid pressure problem responsible for the attack, and so only provide symptomatic relief.
-Less powerful vestibular suppressants, such as Antivert or Dramamine also work in some cases, but are often inadequate in a severe attack.
+Less powerful vestibular suppressants, such as Antivert or Dramamine also work in some cases but are often inadequate in a severe attack.

 Medicines which reduce the sensation of nausea (such as Compazine or Phenergan) can bring considerable relief during an acute attack.
 Often these are more effective when used as a rectal suppository early in an attack so that the medication may be absorbed and allow additional medications so be taken without being vomited before they can work.